 Hard bike cases offer good protection, but are a real pain to stash in the back of a hire car or hotel wardrobe.

 How to pack your bike

-For the actual pack you'll need the relevant bike breaking-down tools, pipe lagging/bubble wrap, zip ties/toe straps, a rag, some spare cardboard and duct tape.
+To pack your bike, you'll need the relevant bike breaking-down tools, pipe lagging/bubble wrap, zipties/toe straps, a rag, some spare cardboard and duct tape.
 If you can get the plastic fork/rear end spacers from the local bike shop then all the better.

-Take off your pedals, tape them together and tape the threads, then carry in regular luggage if you don't have a bag with side pockets - don't leave them loose in the bag.
-Remove your seat post and saddle, or lower it to its minimum (if this doesn't scratch the post this is best).
+Take off your pedals, tape them together and tape the threads, then carry them in your regular luggage if you don't have a bag with side pockets.
+Don't leave these items loose in the bike bag.
+Remove your seatpost and saddle, or lower it to its minimum height (as long as this doesn't scratch the post).
 Make sure the clamp is either lightly tightened or removed and carried in separate pocket.

-Depending on the size of your bike and bag either; turn you stem sideways and turn your bars downwards and under the top tube on the chain side (padding the top tube and strapping the bars against it, or if the bag is too small remove the bars and strap them in that position (try to leave the stem on or at worst strap/zip tie your forks and head set together to prevent and loss of headset parts.
+Depending on the size of your bike and bag, either turn your stem sideways and turn your bars downwards and under the top tube on the chain side (padding the top tube and strapping the bars against it), or, if the bag is too small, remove the bars and strap them in that position (try to leave the stem on or strap/ziptie your forks and head set together to prevent the loss of headset parts).

 It's a good idea to install a fork protector

 If you are using a box then place the bike inside, chaining downwards, and then put in both wheels, one to the front and the other towards the back of the bike (both chain side) with sprockets in the gap in the frame.
 Pad the contact points/or put cardboard sections in-between and ziptie/strap the wheels to the frame.
 Seal the box with duct tape and be sure to write your contact/destination details and flight info on the box.

 If you're using a cardboard box, make sure to tape it up securely